kas-sec/Aether/README.md

 $waitResult = $waitForSingleObjectDelegate.Invoke($thread, 0xFFFFFFFF)
 ```

-## What’s the point?
+## Credits

-Mainly, Aether is for:

-- Showing how to use .NET reflection to avoid static API imports.
-- Demonstrating in-memory execution of payloads.
-- Learning more about Windows internals and PowerShell’s power (and risks).
+- Big thanks to [this excellent article by @luisgerardomoret](https://medium.com/@luisgerardomoret_69654/making-a-powershell-shellcode-downloader-that-evades-defender-without-amsi-bypass-d2cf13f18409) for the original inspiration and technical breakdown.
+- For PowerShell obfuscation and more, check out [@KingKDot/PowerCrypt](https://github.com/KingKDot/PowerCrypt).

 ## License

-MIT License.
+MIT License

 ---

 **Disclaimer:**
-This is for educational use only.
-Don’t use it for anything shady or on machines you don’t have explicit permission to test.
+This code is for educational and research purposes only.
+Don’t run it anywhere you don’t have permission.
+The author is not responsible for misuse.